mattheweast/mattheweast/README.md

 🌱 Passionate about continuous learning and problem-solving, I thrive in collaborative environments and am currently seeking Software Engineering roles to further develop my expertise and contribute to innovative projects.

-🥅 My goal is to
+🥅 Due to work restriction I can not use my personal GitHub for any work tasks, so my goal is to share more of my personal projects here over the coming months.

 ⚡ Tech Stack
 <p align="left">